adopted-ember-addons/emberx-select/.github/ISSUE_TEMPLATE.md

 2.
 3.

-### JSBin / Ember Twiddle / Example repo / Failing test:
+### Ember Twiddle / Example repo / Failing test:

-(This is extremely helpful and speeds up the debugging process.)
+_Please create a reproduction of your [bug with this ember-twiddle](https://ember-twiddle.com/278fcd6b13e8b9a06d09e7023f178496).
+This is extremely helpful and speeds up the debugging process._